 Nonetheless, the costs of providing representation to lawful permanent residents would not be insubstantial.
-In 1981, the blue-ribbon Select Commission on Immigration and Refugee Policy, with little elaboration, recommended that Congress provide counsel at government expense to indigent lawful permanent residents in deportation or exclusion proceedings, together proceedings.97 today denominated as "removal" That recommendation was based on data from 1978 showing that only 819 of the more than 70,000 noncitizens deported from, or required to depart, the United States were lawful permanent residents.
-Needless to say, those numbers are much greater today.
-A rough estimate is that ten percent of the 400,000 noncitizens removed annually are lawful permanent residents.
-In proposing guaranteed counsel to all indigent noncitizens with viable claims in removal proceedings, the ABA mentioned a rough-cost estimate of 53 to 111 million dollars, which it characterized as a high estimate.
-A plan limiting representation to lawful permanent residents would roughly cost ten percent of these estimates.
+In 1981, the blue-ribbon Select Commission on Immigration and Refugee Policy, with little elaboration, recommended that Congress provide counsel at government expense to indigent lawful permanent residents in deportation or exclusion proceedings, denominated together as "removal" proceedings.97 recommendation was based on data from 1978 showing that only 819 of the more than 70,000 noncitizens deported from, or required to depart, the United States were lawful permanent residents.
+98 Needless to say, those numbers are much greater today.
+A rough estimate is that ten percent of the 400,000 noncitizens removed annually are lawful permanent residents.99 In proposing guaranteed counsel to all indigent noncitizens with viable claims in removal proceedings, the ABA mentioned a rough-cost estimate of 53 to 111 million dollars, which it characterized as a high estimate.
+100 A plan limiting representation to lawful permanent residents would roughly cost ten percent of these estimates.